awidegreen/rass/README.md

 ## Limitations

 In comparison to `pass`, `rass` does not support [yet]:
-* show the content of the password in tree-style: I'm currently lacking a proper way of showing a tree like structure from rust
-* relay git command (like `rass git ...`) directly to `git`
 * no clipboard support
 * editing of pass entries
 * initialize